 The problem was that astronomers did not understand why this was so at the beginning of the twentieth century.
 First, they had thought that maybe younger stars would burn brighter, but this was not necessarily so.
 Then astronomers hypothesized that larger stars would be brighter, which is also not necessarily so.

-The reason why so much physics depends upon the balance between gravity trying to compress the star while thermal pressure from the center of the star attempts to expand it.
-The center of the star must be hot enough to trigger nuclear reactions to make the star shine, and to be stable enough so that the star can shine for millions or even billions of years.
+The reason why so much physics depends upon the balance between gravity trying to compress the star and thermal pressure from the center of the star attempting to expand it.
+The center of the star must be hot enough to trigger nuclear reactions to make the star shine and to be stable enough so that the star can shine for millions or even billions of years.

 Gravity and Thermal Pressure Desplan Why Mass Matters

-There are large clouds of interstellar gas composed primarily of hydrogen and helium with trace amounts of other elements.
-These gas clouds have a temperature that approaches absolute zero in many areas, but nearby stars heat some gas clouds.
-The clouds have mass and therefore have a gravitational force that concentrates the mass toward its center.
+Large clouds of interstellar gas are composed primarily of hydrogen and helium with trace amounts of other elements.
+These gas clouds have a zero temperature in many areas, but nearby stars heat some gas clouds.
+The clouds have mass and therefore have a gravitational force that concentrates the mass toward their center.
 Heat within the gas cloud tends to counter its gravitational force until the cloud reaches an equilibrium.
-An equilibrium is established when expansionary pressure from heat is balanced by contraction pressure from gravity.
+An equilibrium is established when heat expansionary pressure is balanced by gravity contraction pressure.

 The heat from a protostar is radiated from the surface as gravity pulls the star’s mass to a smaller volume.
 As the star gets smaller, it generates more heat in the center.
-The heat at the surface of the protostar will radiate away, while heat becomes trapped in its center.
-The forming star cannot generate heat fast enough to counter gravity as its surface radiates heat.
+The heat at the surface of the protostar will radiate away while heat becomes trapped in its center.
+As its surface radiates heat, the forming star cannot generate heat fast enough to counter gravity.